Dead Dead Demon's Dededede Destruction: Anime

 In March 2022, it was announced that the series would receive an anime adaptation produced by Production +h.
 It was later confirmed to be a two-part film adaptation directed by Tomoyuki Kurokawa, with a screenplay by Reiko Yoshida, character designs and chief animation direction by Nobutaka Ito, and music composed by Taro Umebayashi.
 The first part premiered in Japanese theaters on March 22, 2024.
 The second part was originally scheduled for April 19, but was later delayed to May 24 to improve the film's quality.
 The first part features the theme song "ZeZeZeZettai Seiiki" (絶絶絶絶対聖域), performed by Ano feat.
 Lilas Ikuta, while the second part features the theme song "Seishun Ōka" (青春謳歌), performed by Lilas Ikuta feat.
 Ano.

 An 18-episode original net animation (ONA) series edition of the films streamed worldwide on Crunchyroll from May 24 to September 20, 2024, featuring new footage not included in the theatrical release, written by Takaaki Suzuki.
+An English dub by Ocean Productions was released simultaneously with its streaming debut.
 The opening song is "Shinsekai Yori" (SHINSEKAIより), performed by Ano and Lilas Ikuta (used as an ending song for episode 0), while the ending song is the film's first part theme song "ZeZeZeZettai Seiiki" for episodes 1–8, and the second part theme song "Seishun Ōka" for episodes 9–17.
 Gaga released the episodes in Japan on a limited Blu-ray Disc box set, which became available for purchase through its online store on December 4, 2024.